Kyutark/Kyutark.github.io/_posts/2025-01-17-Basic Programming Examples in C, JavaScript, Python, and R.md

 ---

 These scripts take a number from the user and checks if it's between 1 and 9.
-If valid, the function prints the multiplication table for that number using a loop.
+If valid, the function print the multiplication table for that number using a loop.
 If not, it shows a warning message.

 These scripts demonstrate basic programming concepts: